 An individual beneficial owner of interest or similar income, who is a resident of Luxembourg and acts in the course of the management of his/her private wealth, may opt for a final 20% Withholding Tax when he/she receives or is deemed to receive such interest or similar income from a paying agent established in an EU Member State (other than Luxembourg) or in a state of the European Economic Area (which is not an EU Member State).
+The application of the 20% Withholding Tax should be assessed on a case by case basis.

 There is currently no guidance or specific rule under Luxembourg generally accepted accounting principles (Luxembourg GAAP) which recharacterises a discount or a deferred purchase price as interest.
 However, it should be noted that a repayment above the discounted price would be fully taxable unless such sale at a discount would be structured in a tax-efficient way.
+This position was also taken by Luxembourg lobbying groups.